sherpa/sherpa/docs/developer/index.rst

   coverage html -d report

-The report is in ``report/index.html``, which links to individual files and shows exactly which lines were excuted while running the tests.
+The report is in ``report/index.html``, which links to individual files and shows exactly which lines were executed while running the tests.

 Run doctests locally
 --------------------